Pope Joan: Recent analysis and critique

 In 2018, Michael E. Habicht, an archaeologist at Flinders University, published new evidence in support of an historical Pope Joan.
 Habicht and grapho-analyst Marguerite Spycher analyzed papal monograms on medieval coins and found that there were two significantly different monograms attributed to Pope John VIII.
 Habicht argues that the earlier monogram, which he dates from 856 to 858, belongs to Pope Joan, while the latter monogram, which he dates to after 875, belongs to Pope John VIII.

 In fiction

-Pope Joan has remained a popular subject for fictional works.
-Plays include Ludwig Achim von Arnim's Päpstin Johanna (1813), a fragment by Bertolt Brecht (in Werke Bd 10) and a monodrama, Pausin Johanna, by Cees van der Pluijm (1996).
+Pope Joan has remained a popular subject for fictional works across artistic forms.

+Plays featuring or referencing her include Ludwig Achim von Arnim's Päpstin Johanna (1813), a fragment by Bertolt Brecht (in Werke Bd 10), a monodrama, Pausin Johanna, by Cees van der Pluijm (1996), and Caryl Churchill's 1982 play, Top Girls, which featured Pope Joan as a character.
+In July 2019 a theatrical show, Pope Joan, was held in Malta at Mdina ditch featuring her as the main character.

+She has also appeared widely in novels.